adam-blakeney/to-do/AGILE.md

 ### Kanban image

 Milestones
-The project had 7 main Milestones:
+The project had 5 main Milestones:

 - Milestone 1 - Base Setup

 The base setup Milestone is for all stories needed for the base set up of the application.
-Without the base setup, the app would not be possible, so it was the first epic to be delivered as all other features depend on the completion of the base setup.
+Without the base setup, the app would not be possible.

 - Milestone 2 - Standalone Pages

-The standalone pages Milestone is for small pages that did not have enough stories to warrant their own full epics.
-Instead of creating epics for tiny features, these small deliverables were all added under this epic.
+The standalone pages Milestone is for small pages that did not have enough stories to warrant their own full milstones.

-- Milestone 3 - Authentication
+- Milestone 3 - Profile

-The authentication Milestone is for all stories related to the registration, login and authorization of views.
-This epic provides critical functionality and value as without it the users won’t be able to see the blog posts, post or register to the website.
+The Profile Milestone is for all stories related to the registration and login.

-- Milestone 4 – Subscribe to our newsletter

-User with an account can subscribe to the website newsletter and they can be updated at all times with everything happening around the company from updates on the website to future events happening where they can attend and have a good time.

-- Milestone 5 – Get in touch with us

-The get in touch with us button located in the first page has been created to offer users the possibility to get in touch with the management ASAP.
-The users can use this button If they are new visitors of this website / users with an account.
-Once the form has been completed and the send button was clicked, an email will be received by the Finesse managment which will be dealing with the enquire further.
+User with an account can view add and edit tasks.

-- Milestone 6 - Deployment
+- Milestone 4 - Deployment

-This Milestone is for all stories related to deploying the app to heroku so that the site is live for staff and customer use.
+This Milestone is for all stories related to deploying the app to heroku so that the site is live for users.

-- Milestone 7 - Documentation
+- Milestone 5 - Documentation

 This Milestone is for all document related stories and tasks that are needed to document the software development lifecycle of the application.
 It aims to deliver quality documentation, explaining all stages of development and necessary information on running, deploying and using the application.

 User Stories
-The following user stories (by epic) were completed:
+The following user stories were completed:

 - Milestone 1 - Base Setup